 Permit requirements include math calculations.
 To determine math calculations, the No-Discharge Operator Math guidance can help.

-The general permit MO-G823XXX is for private domestic wastewater no-discharge facilities with a design flow of less than 50,000 gallons per day.
-Refer to the Applicability section of the MO-G823 permit template for more details.
+Master general permits, as opposed to site-specific permits, are issued to multiple locations where activities are similar enough to be covered by a single set of requirements.
+Master general permit MO-G823000 is for no-discharge, private, domestic wastewater treatment facilities with design flows of less than 50,000 gallons per day.
+Refer to the Applicability section of MO-G823000 for more details.

 Site Specific Permit

 Most no-discharge MSOPs are site specific and reflect the unique site of the no-discharge facility and land application area.

 - 3,000 Gallon Per Day or Less No-discharge Permit Exemption for Domestic Wastewater Design Guidance - PUB1319